devika-sirikonda031/Luxora-Interior-Design/README.md

 ## 📌 Overview

 Luxora is a modern and responsive interior design website that showcases elegant home décor ideas, furniture collections, and stylish layouts.
 It provides users with a smooth browsing experience to explore different interior styles and inspirations.
 ---
+## 🎯 Purpose
+This project is designed to showcase modern interior design ideas and improve frontend development skills by building a real-world responsive website.

+---

 ## 🚀 Features

-* 🏠 Attractive homepage with modern UI
+- 🏠 Modern and clean homepage UI
-* 🛋️ Interior design categories (Living Room, Bedroom, Kitchen, etc.)
+- 🛋️ Categorized interior designs (Living Room, Bedroom, Kitchen, etc.)
-* 🖼️ Image gallery showcasing designs
+- 🖼️ High-quality image gallery
-* 📄 Detailed pages for each design/service
+- 📄 Detailed project pages
-* 📱 Fully responsive design
+- 📱 Fully responsive design for all devices
-* 📞 Contact form for user inquiries
+- 📞 Contact form with user input fields
+- 🔍 Search functionality for designs

 ---